nuejs/www/docs2/why-nue/website-performance.md

 ## Cache- friendly
 Nue defaults to [unbundled distribution](../concepts/js-modules#unbundled) so only the files that have changed are loaded from the server.
-Others remain in cache.
+Others remain in the cache.

 [media]
   small: /img/cache-friendly.png